Who can change energy providers?

 - If you have a power-intensive appliance (e.g. pool pump), a CL tariff can save you more money if you’re willing to shorten its operating hours.

-There may be hidden exit fees connected to your electricity plan.
+There may be hidden exit fees connected to your energy plan.
 This information will be listed in the fine print of your contract or relevant product information documents.

 Search for costs like termination fees, disconnection fees, move-out meter read fees and anything else that may apply to the switching process.